 We and certain of our subsidiaries sponsor various retirement plans for most full-time and some part-time employees.
-These plans consist of defined contribution plans and multi-employer pension plans and cover employees at substantially all of our operating locations.
+These plans primarily consist of defined contribution plans.
 The defined contribution plans generally provide for contributions up to 2.5% of covered employees' salaries or wages.
-These contributions totaled \$4.3 million in 2008, \$4.5 million in 2009 and \$4.3 million in 2010.
-Of these amounts, approximately \$0.2 million and \$0.1 million were payable to the plans at December 31, 2009 and 2010, respectively.
+These contributions totaled \$5.1 million in 2011, \$4.3 million in 2010 and \$4.5 million in 2009.